that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

    ```
    To set hotcue 1 as orange with a "Drop" label -> Press "Orange", Press "Drop", Press "Update Hotcue 1".
    ```
+>[!NOTE]
+>If your hotcue selection only shows up as the color black, you likely are setting an invalid color in that color's id in StreamDeck.
+>If this happens, an "Invalid color sent" message will be displayed in the Node-RED debug log along with a list of valid colors.

 ## For the Leixcon Advanced Workflow StreamDeck Profile Only
 ### Updating energy and rating (Streamdeck Page 3)
 With the song you want to update loaded into the Lexicon player, on the StreamDeck: